Fireplace Blowers for Vented Superior Fireplaces

 Here is how to install your fireplace blower step by step:

-- First step is you need to make sure your fireplace is a vented fireplace.
-It will look like the picture below with vents on the top and bottom.2.
-The next thing you want to do is take the bottom vent off.
+2. The next thing you want to do is take the bottom vent off.
 Typically it will just unscrew with a phillips head screwdriver.
 If you don’t see screws, it probably just pops out.
 When you get the bottom loose, there will be things like gas valves, and gas lines that you need to work around.
 Just be careful not to knock anything because that could result in a gas leak.

 3. Once you work your way around the obstacles, make sure the blower is placed inside so that the air discharge is pointed up the back of the fireplace.
 Like the Picture below.